vspolimenov/Clean-Code/README.md

 # Clean-Code
 Mini SweetStore program.
-There are two types of client and three cake types.
+There are two client types and three cake types.
 Client can make orders.
 The SweetStore has some amounth of cakes for sale.